cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 # CBOR Encoding {#encoding}

-This section specifies the content and encoding for CBOR certificates.
-The CBOR certificate can be a native CBOR certificate, in which case the signature is calculated on the CBOR encoded data, or a CBOR compressed X.509 certificates in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate.
+This section specifies the content and encoding for CBOR certificates, with the overall objective to produce a very compact representation  of the certificate profile defined in {{RFC7925}}.
+The CBOR certificate can be a CBOR compressed X.509 certificate, in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate, or a native CBOR certificate, in which case the signature is calculated directly on the CBOR encoded data (see {{native-CBOR}}).
 In both cases the certificate content is adhering to the restrictions given by {{RFC7925}}.
 The corresponding ASN.1 schema is given in {{appA}}.

 The encoding and compression has several components including: ASN.1 DER and base64 encoding are replaced with CBOR encoding, static fields are elided, and elliptic curve points are compressed.
-The X.509 fields and there CBOR encodings are listed below.
+The X.509 fields and their CBOR encodings are listed below.
 Combining these different components reduces the certificate size significantly, something that is not possible with general purpose compressions algorithms, see {{fig-table}}.

 CBOR certificates are defined in terms of RFC 7925 profiled X.509 certificates: